Alexandrov topology

-In topology, an Alexandrov topology is a topology in which the intersection of any family of open sets is open.
-It is an axiom of topology that the intersection of any finite family of open sets is open; in Alexandrov topologies the finite restriction is dropped.
+In general topology, an Alexandrov topology is a topology in which the intersection of an arbitrary family of open sets is open (while the definition of a topology only requires this for a finite family).
+Equivalently, an Alexandrov topology is one whose open sets are the upper sets for some preorder on the space.

-A set together with an Alexandrov topology is known as an Alexandrov-discrete space or finitely generated space.

-Alexandrov topologies are uniquely determined by their specialization preorders.
-Indeed, given any preorder ≤ on a set X, there is a unique Alexandrov topology on X for which the specialization preorder is ≤.
-The open sets are just the upper sets with respect to ≤.
-Thus, Alexandrov topologies on X are in one-to-one correspondence with preorders on X.

-Alexandrov-discrete spaces are also called finitely generated spaces since their topology is uniquely determined by the family of all finite subspaces.
-Alexandrov-discrete spaces can thus be viewed as a generalization of finite topological spaces.
+Spaces with an Alexandrov topology are also known as Alexandrov-discrete spaces or finitely generated spaces.
+The latter name stems from the fact that their topology is uniquely determined by the family of all finite subspaces.
+This makes them a generalization of finite topological spaces.

-Due to the fact that inverse images commute with arbitrary unions and intersections, the property of being an Alexandrov-discrete space is preserved under quotients.

 Alexandrov-discrete spaces are named after the Russian topologist Pavel Alexandrov.
-They should not be confused with the more geometrical Alexandrov spaces introduced by the Russian mathematician Aleksandr Danilovich Aleksandrov.
+They should not be confused with Alexandrov spaces from Riemannian geometry introduced by the Russian mathematician Aleksandr Danilovich Aleksandrov.